-Shannon Weber – All things wild and lost
+Shannon Weber: All things wild & lost

 Self taught artist Shannon Weber has been making woven objects and mixed media sculpture for over 28 years.
 Her organic textile art is known for the use of unusual collected materials such as Pacific coastal debris and sea kelps.
 Shannon lives in Cottage Grove, Oregon where she keeps a full time studio.